Day 3 Itinerary Summary

 Central Park

 Go Early.
 We knew we wanted to spend the afternoon doing other activities, so we chose to hop on the first ferry of the day.
-Going early & arriving early are two highly recommended tips (by me) and the website.
-There are 3 options for your statue visit & all are reasonably priced: grounds, pedestal, crown.
+Going early and arriving early are highly recommended tips.
+There are three options for your statue visit and all are reasonably priced.

 Crown = Climb.
 The theme of our NYC trip was HUSTLE!
-This is not a trip for those who don’t like to walk, climb, and maneuver.
-Even the earliest ferry of the day comes with an element of herding –> literally, the staff herded visitors like cattle!
+This is not a trip for those who don’t like to move.
 It’s wonderful to sit on the open-top boat, but you will save yourself 15 minutes of frustrating shuffling to exit if you stay on the main deck.
 When it comes to visiting the Statue of Liberty, comfort stops after the elevator ride to the pedestal.
-For those lucky crown-pass holders, brace yourself for a narrow & winding 5-10 minute climb to the top!
-Here are some photos of my mom in the stairway…
+For those lucky crown-pass holders, brace yourself for a narrow and winding 5-10 minute climb to the top!

-We chose to skip Ellis Island (you can add this stop when purchasing your tickets) in exchange for an afternoon in Central Park but enjoyed the incredible views on the way back to Battery Park.
+We chose to skip Ellis Island (you can add this stop when purchasing your tickets) in exchange for an afternoon in Central Park, but we enjoyed incredible views on the way back to Battery Park.

-Central Park: My relentless prayers and optimism paid off and we enjoyed sunny weather throughout our entire visit.
-It looked as though all of the city was waiting for this epic break in New York’s unfavorable weather streak.
-There is no way to fully grasp how HUGE Central Park is.
-With Home Alone & You’ve Got Mail as my only reference, I wildly underestimated the size of this colorful oasis.
-We only walked half (starting around 81st St.) and were totally amazed by how such a lush place could exist within America’s greatest concrete jungle!
+Central Park: There is no way to fully grasp how HUGE Central Park is.
+I wildly underestimated the size of this colorful oasis.
+We only walked half (starting around 81st Street) and were totally amazed by how such a lush place could exist within this concrete city.

-A toast to our next adventure!
-We wrapped up the day with a fine Italian dinner in Hell’s Kitchen at Vice Versa.
+A Toast: We wrapped up the day with an Italian dinner in Hell’s Kitchen at Vice Versa.
 There is no way to go wrong with this menu.
-The service was superb & the relaxed atmosphere with courtyard views was just what we needed.
-Recommendations: Seafood Risotto – 1/2 portions are perfect for ladies saving room for tiramisu!
+The service was superb and the relaxed atmosphere with courtyard views was just what we needed.
+Recommendations: Seafood Risotto – 1/2 portions are perfect when saving room for tiramisu.

 Leave a Reply